 Psychologist, and Scientist in Residence with the Rambert dance company, Nicky Clayton studies how ravens and other corvids “think in terms of movement rather than words.”
 She’s interested in the ‘mental time travel’ abilities of Hugin and Munin:

 When I started seeing birds circling in my mind, I was thinking back (and ahead) to Hugin and Munin and their ability to help Odin navigate past and future.
-Ever since I first read Anticipatory History, this has struck me as a hopeful metaphor for our potential to cast ourselves back and forth in time and geography, to imagine ourselves beyond the impossibilities of climate change.
-So it was a natural bridge between the Wicked Problems of Part 1 of Culturing Climate Change and what was going to be Part 2: Navigating Complexities.
+Ever since I first read Anticipatory history, this has struck me as a hopeful metaphor for our potential to cast ourselves back and forth in time and geography, to imagine ourselves beyond the impossibilities of climate change.
+So it was a natural bridge between the Culturing Climate Change and what was going to be a second part, on navigating complexities.
 Somewhere in my nighttime podcasting, I’d heard someone mention that Vikings used ravens to guide their ships far from shore: birds as real navigational aid(e)s, not simply metaphorical ones.
 But, listening again while I made my notes, I’ve failed to find this reference.
 Maybe I saw it somewhere else, or dredged up some other association, or just missed it on the second hearing?
 Memory has let me down, appropriately enough.
 But Wikipedia did offer a brief reference; Flóki Vilgerðarson, the first Norseman to (deliberately) sail to Iceland, took three ravens with him.
 When the first flew back to the Faroes, Flóki knew he wasn’t yet halfway.
 The second bird circled and returned to the ship.
 When the third raven headed northwest and didn’t come back, Flóki followed it to Iceland.

 Find out more: